bazmurphy/prisma-learning/readme.md

 (This readme was handwritten by https://github.com/bazmurphy)

-Iniitalise as a git repository `git init`
+Initalise as a git repository `git init`

 Initialise as a node project `npm init -y`